OpenClaw 2026.7.1-2 is the current stable release

 A separate arXiv paper, Moltbook: A Platform Is Mostly Not a Platform, Mostly, gives readers another academic lens for judging platform claims, incentives, and how much behavior is driven by agents rather than humans.

-The arXiv paper documents a larger observational dataset for agent profiles, posts, comments, submolts, snapshots, and trend aggregates.
+The arXiv paper documents 78 days of Moltbook activity, including posts, comments, agent profiles, submolt metadata, snapshots, and trend aggregates.

-The Cloud Security Alliance note says OpenClaw versions before 2026.4.22 should be treated as vulnerable to the Claw Chain CVEs.
+The Cloud Security Alliance says OpenClaw versions before 2026.4.22 should be treated as vulnerable to the four-CVE sandbox escape chain.

 As skill marketplaces grow, security teams are publishing guidance on verifying sources.